 Welcome back to a new post about Books about Books!
 Okay, this book isn’t technically about books, but it does involve a massive library/archive of sorts.

-Like Sorcery of Thorns, I’ve had the Archived on my shelves for a while.
+I’ve had the Archived on my shelves for a while.
 It was kind of a short book, and like all VE Schwab books, I sped through it super fast.

 First, here’s the blurb from Goodreads:

 Imagine a place where the dead rest on shelves like books.

 Each body has a story to tell, a life seen in pictures only Librarians can read.
 The dead are called Histories, and the vast realm in which they rest is the Archive.